 I sampled this heart-racing activity in the evening at Gaisberg, where the yellowing lights guided us down the 3.5km track, stopping for dinner at a traditional Austrian mountain hut, Gasthof Obergalsberg, halfway between.

 You will never forget this traditional Austrian way of getting down a mountain.

 You might not have heard of it or seen it in a winter context, but with chained tyres, you can Segway in the snow.

-Following the pathways through woodland, a one hour Segway tour in the area of Westendorf near St. Johaan, gets you completely off-track away from the skiers who are curving the mountain edges around you.
-We were the only ones within the Narnia-like hideaway, rolling carefree through untouched snow, and rattling up and down small slants in the woodlands.
+Following the pathways through woodland, a one-hour Segway tour in Westendorf near St. Johann gets you completely off-track away from the skiers curving the mountain edges around you.
+We were the only ones within the Narnia-like hideaway, rolling carefree through untouched snow and rattling up and down small slopes in the woodlands.

 Exploring St. Johann on a Horse-drawn Carriage